gchq/gaffer-doc/docs/getting-started/advanced-guide/schema.md

 When an Edge is undirected in Gaffer (`directed` is `false`), it is treated as if the relationship was bidirectional, meaning that the vertices of the edge do not have an authoritative source and destination.
 Thus, the undirected edges `A -- B` and `B -- A` are equal, and will therefore be aggregated together.
-Gaffer will present the undirected edges Vertices in natural ordering, so a client will also see the above edge presented as `A, B`.
+Gaffer will present the undirected edges vertices in natural ordering, so a client will also see the above edge presented as `A, B`.
 It will be aggregated with any other edge that has the same source and destination and is also undirected.
 For example an undirected Edge that is added, `A -> B`, will be aggregated with another Edge of `B -> A` if they are undirected.